aws/s2n-tls/docs/USAGE-GUIDE.md

 ## Config

 `s2n_config` objects are used to change the default settings of a s2n-tls connection.
 Use `s2n_config_new()` to create a new config object and `s2n_config_free()` to free the object when no longer needed.
 It is not necessary to create a config object per connection; one config object can be used for many connections.
 To associate a connection with a config call `s2n_connection_set_config()`.
-Most commonly, a `s2n_config` object is used to set the certificate key pair for authentication and alter the list of cipher suite preferences.
+Most commonly, a `s2n_config` object is used to set the certificate key pair for authentication and change the default security policy.
 See the sections for [certificates](#certificates-and-authentication) and [security policies](#security-policies) for more information on those settings.

 ### Overriding the Config